This page may contain affiliate links. Learn More.

 Pumpkin pie is a Thanksgiving tradition we all know and love.
 Try something new this year, and give our Pilgrim Pumpkin Pie recipe a go.
 It is a crustless pie baked right inside of the pumpkin just like the pilgrims did it.
+Or check out another pumpkin recipe for kids here.

 American pumpkin pie